 The master lease is a type of container lease agreement where the leasing company takes charge.

 How does it work?

-This agreement is also known as ‘full-service lease’ or ‘container pool management plan’.
-Here you can learn in detail about the types of available containers and their prices per day.
-You can find the depots where you can collect the containers and also return them.
-A separate agreement is drawn for each container collected from the depot.
-The contract comes into effect only when the lessee collects a container from a depot.
+This agreement is also known as a ‘full-service lease’ or ‘container pool management plan’.
+After you find depots where you can collect the containers, separate agreements are drawn up for each container collected from the depot.
+This contract comes into effect only when the lessee collects a container from a depot.

 Well, you may have guessed this one already.
 It’s an expensive arrangement!
 Under this agreement, while the lessor takes charge of the process, you pay the higher rate.
 Besides, if you drop your container off at disallowed locations, you’ll be imposed heavy fines.